 If you don’t know how to cut Fennel, be sure and slice it in half and take out the middle core of the fennel bulb.

 This is a great dish that is nice enough for guests and it can all be prepared up to the baking time earlier in the day.
 My favorite kind of entertaining dish.

-When buying your shrimp just be on the look out for sustainable and ideally US caught shrimp It will probably taste better too!
+When buying your shrimp just be on the lookout for sustainable and ideally the US caught shrimp It will probably taste better too!

 Splurge on your feta too.
-If find the pre crumbled feta is not as good as the block.
+If you can only find the pre crumbled feta is not as good as the block.